 low skips thinking for simple requests.
 Minimal tool calls.
 Short responses.
 Great for renaming a variable, fixing a typo, “what does this function return?”, generating boilerplate you’ll edit anyway.
 Don’t use it for anything where you’d be annoyed if it missed an edge case.

-high is the default, and it’s the default for a reason.
-Almost always engages thinking.
+high almost always engages thinking.
 Will read related files without being asked.
 Gives thorough responses.
-This is where Claude Code lives out of the box, and you can leave it here 90% of the time.
+You can leave it here 90% of the time.
 I do.

 max is full send.
-Maximum thinking depth.
+Maximum thinking depth with no token constraint.
 Claude explores broadly, considers edge cases you didn’t mention, and sometimes finds problems you didn’t know existed.
 But it takes longer and uses more tokens.
+Opus only, and it only lasts for the current session.
 Save it for debugging something that’s stumped you, architecture decisions with real tradeoffs, security reviews.
-Anything where being wrong costs more than being slow.

 How to set it in Claude Code